sreyfe/personal_site/_posts/2024-07-05-james-hazlitt.md

 I've heard of this England...
 I think I read somewhere that in pre-Victorian Europe, England was once considered an emotional, choleric nation, like Italy today.
 James asserts that Dickens is really a pre-Victorian, and this is what allowed him to be such a good critic of Victorian England.
-But he believes that the great representative/representer of this era for James is Hazlitt.
+But he believes that the great representative/representer of this era is Hazlitt.
 He writes:

 > Hazlitt was an intellectual to his fingertips, and a